This spot has been added by

-At the heart of a marine reserve since 1987, this spot is (of all the easily accessible ones) among the finest in Belize.
+At the heart of a marine reserve since 1987, this spot is, of all the easily accessible ones, among the finest in Belize.
 In and around the pass, moray eels, green turtles, nurse sharks and stingrays glide their way through hundreds of horse-eye jacks and elkhorn coral in perfect condition.
-If you stay in San Pedro or Caye Caulker, don’t leave without a visit to the spot, which is almost always combined with a visit to Shark Ray Alley.
+If you stay in San Pedro or Caye Caulker, don’t miss snorkeling at this location, which is almost always combined with a visit to nearby Shark Ray Alley.

-You enter the water directly from the boat.
-The spot is permanently supervised by reserve guards and your tour organizer will go with you and guide you in the water.
+Water entrance is from boat ladders.
+The spot is supervised by reserve guards and your tour organizer will go with you and guide you in the water.
 Follow his instructions.

-This spot is made up of a relatively deep pass (↕20-25ft/6-8m), carved out in a coastal bench with a lower water level (↕3-10ft/1-3m).
+This spot is made up of a relatively deep pass (↕20-25ft/6-8m), cut in a shallower coral reef (↕3-10ft/1-3m).
 The area around the pass is the most spectacular.
-The coral overlooks a sandy seabed where stingray and nurse sharks swim.
-Along the reef drop-off, it is not unusual to come across fine specimens of green moray eels, which are used to being fed by divers.
-Horse-eyed jacks, forming shoals of several hundred fish, take up their home in the waters.
-If you free dive, you can ask your guide to show you the small rocky arch (↕12ft/4m), which is easy to pass through, and where dozens of big grunts hide out.
+The reef overlooks sandy areas where stingrays and nurse sharks swim.
+Along the reef drop-off, it is not unusual to encounter large green moray eels, which are used to being fed by divers.
+Horse-eyed jacks shoal by hundreds in the pass.

-Since this is a guided visit, follow the instructions of your guide about the areas to avoid (the passes, opening onto the ocean, are often swept by strong currents).
-The spot is very popular with divers and snorkelers, so keep an eye out for other swimmers all the time.
+Since this is a guided visit, follow the instructions of your guide.
+The spot is very popular with divers and snorkelers, so keep an eye out for other visitors at all times.

-The snorkeling spot is on a barrier reef, facing Ambergris Caye, some 1 mile from shore.
-Most excursions included water and pieces of fruit as refreshments.
+The snorkeling spot is on a barrier reef, some 1 mile off Ambergris Cay.
+Most tours include water and fruit cuts.